Video Games (Lana Del Rey song)

-"Video Games" is the debut single by American singer-songwriter Lana Del Rey for her second studio album and major label debut, Born to Die (2012).
-The song was produced by Robopop, while the lyrics were written by Del Rey and Justin Parker.
+"Video Games" is the debut single by American singer-songwriter Lana Del Rey.
+The song was written by Del Rey and Justin Parker, and produced by Robopop.
 It was first released to the Internet on May 5, 2011, and was later released on her extended play, Lana Del Rey.
 The song was re-released as the lead single from her second studio album, Born to Die, on October 7, 2011, through Interscope Records.
-"Video Games" is a baroque pop, dream pop, and downtempo ballad where the protagonist who, despite being ignored by her significant other, resolves to love him regardless.
+"Video Games" is a baroque pop, dream pop, and downtempo ballad.

 "Video Games" has received widespread critical acclaim, with many critics praising the uniqueness of Del Rey's vocal performance and the song's cinematic production.
-The song has been considered Del Rey's "breakthrough hit" and was a commercial success, peaking at number one in Germany, Iceland, and Luxembourg; reaching a top ten position in Belgium, France, the Netherlands, and the United Kingdom; and peaking at 91 on the Billboard Hot 100 chart.
-The song was certified Gold.
+The song is considered Del Rey's "breakthrough hit" and was a commercial success, peaking at number one in Germany, Iceland, and Luxembourg, and reaching the top ten in Austria, Belgium, Brazil, the Czech Republic, France, Ireland, the Netherlands, Poland, Switzerland, and the United Kingdom.
+It peaked at 91 on the Billboard Hot 100 and was certified 2× Platinum by the Recording Industry Association of America (RIAA).
 Its accompanying music video was directed and edited by Del Rey herself, combining scenes of her performing the song filmed on a webcam with clips of archive footage.